RobertTalbert/discretecs/activities/module4/225-module4-planning.md

 In class:
 - Construct truth tables to decide if statements are LE and build logic circuits to check
 - Prove laws of symbolic logic with truth tables
-- The following predicate is always true, sometimes true, never true?
-State the negation
 - PE: Implication as disjunction, negation of implication, truth of predicates
 -